craigh411/suggestion-box/README.md

-selectedUrl() | Returns the url of the selected suggestion | No selectedSuggestion() | Returns the selected suggestion text | No position() | Returns the zero based list position of the selected suggestion | No jsonData() | Returns the JSON object used to populate the suggestion box | No destroy() | Destroys the suggestion box | No
+selectedUrl() | Returns the url of the selected suggestion | No selectedSuggestion() | Returns the selected suggestion text | No position() | Returns the zero based list position of the selected suggestion | No destroy() | Destroys the suggestion box | No